Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 </p>

 <p style='text-align: justify;'>
-Now I am guilty of that myself.
+I am an example of this.
 At the conference I presented a piece of work that I conducted with my collaborators, and all three of them are men.
 So I started to wonder: Do female researchers publish alone?
 And more specifically do female Mathematicians publish together?